-- Completes five years as Associate Professor - Holds an earned doctorate or other terminal degree in the field in which the applicant is teaching or its equivalent in training, ability, and/or experience.
-Neither the possession of a doctorate nor longevity of service is a guarantee per se of promotion. - Demonstrates excellence in teaching - Exhibits excellence in both of the following criteria:

-- 1. Service to the College and/or community - 2.
+- Completed five years as Associate Professor - Holds an earned doctorate or other terminal degree in the field in which the applicant is teaching or its equivalent in training, ability, and/or experience.
+Neither the possession of a doctorate nor longevity of service is a guarantee per se for promotion. - Demonstrates excellence in teaching - Exhibits excellence in both of the following criteria: - 1.
+Service to the College and/or community - 2.
 Professional growth and development

-Neither the possession of a doctorate nor longevity of service is a guarantee per se of promotion.
+Neither the possession of a doctorate nor longevity of service is a guarantee for promotion.